Bioinformatics AI

 - In the home page, briefly describe your dataset and goals in the prompt box.
 It's best to let Pipette know your organism, data type, and what kind of files you want as output.
 Click send and wait for logs to appear in the progress window.
 At this point, its safe to close the browser or sign out.
 You can log back in and check progress in the tasks page.

-- Once the task is finished, the reporting agent will read all output files and generate a detaile report on the reports window.
+- Once the task is finished, the reporting agent will read all output files and generate a detailed report on the reports window.
 Next, copy the 'task ID' to download output files generated by Pipette in the bucket page.

 -